-However, everything that goes into choosing a payment gateway deserves its own article, which we’re working on.
-In the meantime, you can see all of the payment gateways that Rebilly integrates with here, which gives you a place to start.
+However, everything that goes into choosing a payment gateway deserves its own article, which you can read here.
+If you want to jumpstart your evaluation process, you can see all of the payment gateways that Rebilly integrates with here.

 Subscription billing software vs. payment gateway: